Cook Racing Technologies: History

 On December 5, 2018, it was announced that the No. 42 would run full-time in the 2019 season.
 Chad Finley, Robby Lyons, and other drivers were to split the ride throughout the season.
-The team qualified 20th in the season-opener at Daytona with Robby Lyons behind the wheel, but would fall victim to an accident on lap 2, effectively ending their night.
+The team qualified twentieth in the season-opener at Daytona with Robby Lyons behind the wheel, but would fall victim to an accident on lap 2, effectively ending their night.
 After the 30th place finish at Daytona, Chad Finley took the reins at Atlanta, where he started 30th before being involved in another accident, leaving them with a 28th place result.
 After the conclusion of this event, the team's hauler entered the incorrect and shorter tunnel when exiting the track (on the way back to the shop), sustaining severe damage to both the hauler and the race trucks inside.
 This forced the team to withdraw from both the spring Las Vegas, and Martinsville races.
 CFR returned in Texas, with Garrett Smithley driving the No. 42 this time, making his first start with the team.
 Smithley rolled off from the 25th position, before driving up through the field to finish a solid 15th place.
-Finley then took the wheel, starting and finishing in the 18th position at Charlotte.
-At Kentucky, Finley qualified in the 12th spot and looked to have a good run going, before getting loose and backing into the turn 3 wall, effectively placing them in the 26th position.
+Finley then took the wheel, starting and finishing in the eighteenth position at Charlotte.
+At Kentucky, Finley qualified in the twelfth spot and looked to have a good run going, before getting loose and backing into the third turn wall, effectively placing them in the 26th position.

 On November 21, 2019, Finley announced the team's Truck Series assets had been sold to focus on racing in the American Ethanol Late Model Tour.